 Key features of the Verifier Body Selection Model

-- Facilities select their VB through the Accredited Host platform while completing their assessment
+- Facilities select their VB through the Accredited Host platform (Worldly) while completing their assessment

-- In addition to quality ranking, a VB will only appear in the list if it meets all of the eligibility criteria
+- Besides from quality scoring, a VB will only appear in the list if it meets all of the eligibility criteria

-- The model promotes VB rotation – VBs cannot conduct two verifications in a row for a facility, minimizing potential biases
+- VBs can no longer conduct two verifications in a row for a facility, minimizing potential biases

 What will a facility see when selecting a Verifier Body?